Luke 9

 (Matthew 17:1–13; Mark 9:1–13; 2 Peter 1:16–21)

-28And it came to pass, about eight days after these sayings, and having taken Peter and John and James, He went up on the mountain to pray.
-29And it came to pass in His praying, the appearance of His face was altered, and His clothing became dazzling white.
-30And behold, two men began talking with Him, who were Moses and Elijah.
-31Those having appeared in glory were speaking of His going out, which He was about to accomplish in Jerusalem.
+28And it came to pass about eight days after these words, and having taken with Him Peter and John and James, that He went up onto the mountain to pray.
+29And it came to pass in His praying that the appearance of His face was different and His clothing white, flashing forth.
+30And behold, two men were talking with Him, who were Moses and Elijah, 31who, having appeared in glory, were speaking of His departure, which He was about to fulfill in Jerusalem.

-32And Peter and those with him were heavy with sleep; and having awoken fully, they saw His glory, and the two men standing with Him.
-33And it came to pass in their departing from Him, Peter said to Jesus, “Master, it is good for us to be here; let us make also three tabernacles, one for You, and one for Moses, and one for Elijah,” not knowing what he is saying.
+32And Peter and those with him were heavy with sleep; and having awoken fully, they saw His glory and the two men standing with Him.
+33And it came to pass in their departing from Him that Peter said to Jesus, “Master, it is good for us to be here; and let us make three tabernacles—one for You, and one for Moses, and one for Elijah,” not knowing what he is saying.

-34And as he is saying these things, a cloud came and was overshadowing them; and they feared in their entering into the cloud.
-35And a voice came out of the cloud, saying, “This is My Son,a whom I have chosen; listen to Him!”
-36And as the voice occurred, Jesus was found alone.
-And they were silent, and they told to no one in those days anything of what they had seen.
+34And in his saying these things, there was a cloud, and it was overshadowing them; and they feared in their entering into the cloud.
+35And a voice came out of the cloud, saying, “This is My Son, whom I have chosen; listen to Him!”

 The Boy with an Evil Spirit

-37And it came to pass the next day, on their having come down from the mountain, a great crowd met Him.
-38And behold, a man from the crowd cried out, saying, “Teacher, I implore You to look upon my son, for he is an only child to me.
+37And it came to pass the next day, on their having come down from the mountain, that a great crowd met Him.
+38And behold, a man from the crowd cried out, saying, “Teacher, I implore You to look upon my son, because he is the only begotten unto me.
 39And behold, a spirit takes him, and suddenly he cries out, and it throws him into convulsions with foaming, and with difficulty it departs from him, crushing him.
 40And I begged Your disciples that they might cast it out, and they were not able.”

-41And Jesus answering said, “O unbelieving and perverted generation, until when will I be with you and bear with you?
+41And answering, Jesus said, “O unbelieving and perverse generation, until when will I be with you⁺ and bear with you⁺?
 Bring your son here.”

-42And while he was coming near, the demon threw him down, and threw him into convulsions.
-And Jesus rebuked the unclean spirit and healed the boy, and gave him back to his father.
+42And in his still coming near, the demon threw him down and threw him into convulsions.
+And Jesus rebuked the unclean spirit, and He healed the boy and gave him back to his father.

 The Second Prediction of the Passion